LeastAuthority/leastauthority.com/docs/operations.rst

 is stored on EBS instances attached to the EC2 instances.
 The EBS instances belong to a LeastAuthority-owned AWS account.

+Customer requests are serviced by containers which share the EC2 instances.
-Each customer has their own EC2 instance.
+Each customer has their own containers.
 Customer data is stored on S3, not instance storage of EBS.
-Recreating a destroyed customer EC2 instance is possible, though it is a manual task.
+Per-customer Kubernetes Deployments will automatically recreate destroyed customer containers.

 AWS EC2 is not a very tightly coupled component of the system.
-The signup process does integrate against the EC2 APIs directly.
-A future direction is for customers to receive service from a container instead of an EC2 instance.
-This will reduce coupling.
+The intent is that Kubernetes is the platform.
+The hope is that if Kubernetes were deployed on a different cloud provider, everything would continue to work.
+This is probably not the case but perhaps the necessary porting would be minimal.

 AWS S3
 ------